 Moray Learning Estate

-Information on planned, current and previous consultations will be uploaded as required.
+Details of planned, current and previous consultations will be uploaded as required.
 If you have a query that is not covered in this area, please contact us by emailing LearningEstate@moray.gov.uk.

-Scotland’s Learning Estate Strategy 2019
+Scotland’s Learning Estate Strategy

 The Moray Learning Estate Strategy

 The basis of the strategy is the occupancy, suitability and condition of our schools with the outcome being a more efficient and fit-for-purpose school estate for communities across Moray.

-Full condition surveys of all Moray Schools will be undertaken over the next 12-18months to identify major upgrade works and prioritise projects to address these.Lifetime maintenance plans will also be developed for all of our schools to ensure they are maintained at a minimum B standard for condition and suitability.
+Full condition surveys of all our schools will be undertaken over the next 12-18 months to identify major upgrade works and prioritise projects to address these.Lifetime maintenance plans will also be developed for all of our schools to ensure they are maintained at a minimum B standard for condition and suitability.